Where to Eat in Prague

-Tatarák (a beef tartare)
+Tatarák (a Beef Tartare)

-As you can see a Czech cuisine has really large variety of meals.
+As you can see a Czech cuisine has really a large variety of meals.

 In restaurant you can order traditional štrúdl or medovnik (honey cake).

 When you visiting Prague during winter, definitely try mulled wine.
 It just so delicious and fit into a cold winter days.

 If you want to taste some typical nealko in a restaurant then get Malinovka (raspberry lemonade) or Kofola.
 It is really cheap.

 I hope you enjoy my tour through the Czech cuisine and if you like my blog, you can subscribe in the bottom of my page to get updates or follow me on facebook.:-)